ekuo651/NYC-RE-Neighborhood-Trends/README.md

 ### **Opportunity Zone Data**
 ![](Presentation_materials/nygov-logo.png)\
 Opportunity Zone information was obtained from the [NYS Empire Development website](https://esd.ny.gov/opportunity-zones).
-It came in a PDF format where each zone was identified by a census tract number.
+It came in a PDF format where each zone was identified by a census tract number and neighborhood names.

+The tabula py library, which required installation of Java Developer Kit, enabled us to read a pdf file and convert it to a dataframe.
+Similar to the crime data, this neighborhood column did not align with the rest of the datasets' neighborhood index.
+A manual mapping had to be built in the backend to ensure consistency.

 ![](Presentation_materials/opp_transform.png)